gaultier/kotlin-rs/docs/ROADMAP.md

 - [x] Show full line of source code on error
 - [x] Show the exact location on the line of the error with description

-## Examples of using the libparsing
+## Examples of using the project as a library

 - [x] Add AST sexp dump
 - [ ] Write examples in rust